 We won't be able to have congregational singing prayers at the moment, so this ministry is going to 'meet' online informally.

 We welcome singers and musicians who enjoy contemporary Christian worship music.

 Young Women’s Fellowship - YWF provides a safe space for women to share their faith with one another, journey further with God and deepen friendships.
 We meet in small groups (5x per semester) facilitated by our lay chaplain, Lilian.

-We will be offering in-person small group meetups and online small group discussions this semester.
+We will be offering online small group discussions this semester.

 There is a chance to join at the start of each semester.